-Welcome to last in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.
+Welcome to final article in the series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 In this final post, we will review the major concepts and tools covered.

 The ‘Life Skills You Never Learned in School’ was the introductory article in the series.
 I was never taught how to emotionally self-regulate, think critically, be emotionally aware, or understand that I have a choice as to how I respond in any situation.
 My experience in addiction recovery and the journey beyond exposed me to practical concepts and tools that taught me to do just that.
 I have shared these tools in this series with the goal to help you support and improve your mental and emotional well-being.

-What you think influences your emotional state and behaviors.
+What you think influences your emotional states and behaviors.
 Habitual ways of thinking become beliefs.
-Beliefs/thoughts are ‘triggered’ by current events and memories.
-Recognize the unhelpful triggers, change your thinking, and you change your emotional state and your behavior.
+Beliefs/thoughts are triggered by current events and memories.
+Recognize the unhelpful triggers, change your thinking, and change your emotional state and your behavior.

-Use the emotional scale model to help you understand what state you are generally in and identify your desired emotional state(s) are – where you would like to be going forward.
+Use the emotional scale model to help you understand what state you are generally in and identify your desired emotional state(s) – where you would like to be going forward.

 Use this understanding to reflect on your ongoing emotional state.